Hello & Welcome

 That trip changed the way I saw the world.
 I was hooked on how travel wakes up your senses and ignites that heady rush that comes from discovering something new.
 I scribbled my epiphanies in a little red notebook, along with: “sneakers=tennis shoes, even if you don’t play.”

-I immersed myself in writing workshops after a move to the Washington, DC area in 2000, and have been a contributor for national magazines and newspapers ever since.
-My love for two industries was spurred on at a conference where Arthur Frommer waxed philosophic on seven important lessons travel teaches—7: “Travel teaches humility.
-You become a quieter American as a result of travel…and, in my opinion, perhaps a more thoughtful one.”
+I immersed myself in writing workshops after a move to the Washington, DC area more than twenty years ago.
+I’ve been a contributor for national magazines and newspapers ever since.
+My love for two industries was spurred on at a conference where Arthur Frommer waxed philosophic on seven important lessons travel teaches—7:

 I witnessed that mantra made manifest when I ran a 5k with barefoot Barbadians on a Cruise to Run, met fellow moms while distributing shoes in remote Peruvian villages on a Soles 4 Souls trip, and especially in Italy and Spain with my sons.
-They noticed similarities between countries and differences, and I witnessed how much travel can teach when my ten-year-old son stood amid Roman ruins and remarked: “Wow, America is really young.”
+They noticed similarities between countries and differences.

 “We travel, initially, to lose ourselves; and we travel, next to find ourselves.
 We travel to open our hearts and eyes and learn more about the world than our newspapers will accommodate . . .
 And we travel, in essence, to become young fools again-to slow time down and get taken in, and fall in love once more.”